 Our CORE VALUES are: COMPASSION, WISDOM, JUSTICE, RESPONSIBILITY, INTEGRITY,COURAGE, HOPE, RESPECT.

 There are currently 194 pupils on roll having opened in 1973 with just 38!
 There have been four Headteachers in this time: Mr. Arthur Evans, Mrs. Lorna Pounder, Mr. Paul Collingwood and Mrs. Nikki Paterson (Stevens).

 We were sorry to hear that Mrs. Lorna Pounder died in April 2015.
 Mr. Evans passed away during 2003.
 May they both rest in peace.

 OfSTED Inspectors visited the school in January 2015 and judged the school as "Good."
 They identified a number of outstanding features, including the behaviour and safety of pupils.
-Diocesan Inspectors carried out a Section 48 inspection in Spring 2013.
-They judged the school to be "a good Catholic School."
+Diocesan Inspectors carried out a Section 48 inspection in Spring 2018.
+They judged that, " St. Teresa's is an OUTSTANDING Catholic School."

 Click to the right to read reports:

 St. Teresa's has a long association with Edisonlearning, who are our chosen School Improvement Partners.
 We have introduced Edisonlearning's "Quality Framework for Learning and Teaching."
 This was recognised as one of the key strategies used to improve the quality of teaching in our most recent OfSTED inspection.
 Coaching is at the heart of the Framework and dedicated time is provided for teachers to ensure this takes place at least half-termly.